 Industry recognition

-In summary, the UK drinks industry is clear in that it wants to work together with a new government to encourage some beneficial changes for its workers and consumers.
+In summary, the drinks industry is clear in that it wants to work together with the new UK government to encourage some beneficial changes for its workers and consumers.

 The WSTA’s Beale says: “We look forward to working with the next government to ensure the right support to encourage more investment, innovation and to generate further growth.

-The association released a report this week that revealed the trade contributed over £76bn in economic activity in 2022.
+The association released a report last month that claimed the trade contributed over £76bn in economic activity in 2022.

 This compares to £49bn in economic activity contributed by the wine and spirit industry five years ago, according to the last similar report commissioned by the WSTA.